COVID-19 is the name of the disease caused by the virus SARS-CoV-2. This virus is a member of the coronavirus family.

 - Clean and disinfect frequently used surfaces.

-People with severe symptoms or who are at high risk of complications are treated in the hospital and receive appropriate support that varies based on their symptoms.
+People with severe symptoms or who are at high risk of complications should receive appropriate support that varies based on their symptoms.

-There is a vaccine to protect against COVID-19.
-Speak to your health care provider for more information on the COVID-19 vaccine.
+There are vaccines and medications to protect against COVID-19 and its complications.
+Speak to your health care provider for more information.

 When should I see a health professional?